Braunstetter/translated-forms/README.md

 When this is set to true your form will react to the current locale inside your request object.
 > It is important to use [Proxy Translations](https://github.com/KnpLabs/DoctrineBehaviors/blob/master/docs/translatable.md#proxy-translations) to allow this bundle to read data by a magic method.

+## Custom Traits
+Knp Doctrine Behaviours brings some Traits to your translatable Entities and your translations.
+By default, it assumes you put the translation Entity into the same folder as the translatable.
+This gets quite messy, as soon as you translate a lot.
+So this bundle delivers two traits.
+[TranslatableTrait](src/Entity/Trait/TranslatableTrait.php) and [TranslationTrait](src/Entity/Trait/TranslationTrait.php).

+They work just the same way as the default one's form Knp (in fact they use it under the hood), but they put translations into a `Translation` folder - and they implement the magic `__call` method which is required for this bundle to translate your forms.

 ## How does it work?

 ### Reading the data (mapDataToForms)